Ranith27/Mobile-Application-Development/README.md

-# Pill Reminder App - Mobile App Development Mini Project (VTU - VIth semester)
+# Pill Reminder App - Mobile App Development Mini Project

 Java and Firebase unite in the creation of the 'Pill Reminder' app, revolutionizing dietary management for users.